music-markdown/almost-in-time/Test.md

 # Test

+c1: C         D
-This is a test song.!
+l1: This is a test song.